Hey friends,

 For years, we’ve been trying to make the smart buildings marketplace, AKA the vendor swamp, less murky.

-To consolidate all the content we’ve produced on this, we’re publishing a newsletter series (and whitepaper) on navigating the smart buildings marketplace.
-If you missed part 1, read that first.
+We’ve published a newsletter series (and whitepaper) on navigating the smart buildings marketplace.
 Today, in part 2, we’ll discuss what buyers need to know before engaging vendors.

 If you’re a buyer, this series contains our best advice on how to make sense of the marketplace.
 If you’re a vendor, this doubles as a way to stand out from the competition by meeting buyers where they’re at.